December Weather in Jacksonville Florida, United States

 The average surface water temperature in Jacksonville is gradually decreasing during December, falling by 3°F, from 70°F to 67°F, over the course of the month.

-Average Water Temperature in December
+Average Water Temperature in December in Jacksonville

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.